Open-Tech-Foundation/.github/profile/README.md

 </div>

-🙏 Welcome to our non-profit, collaborative & open organization.
+🙏 Welcome to our non-profit, collaborative, and open organization!

-## Goal
+## Our Mission

-> Creating a Platform for Everyone to Have Standard and Essential Technology.
+Empowering everyone with access to standardized and essential technology.

 ## Current Focus

-> Standardize OSS libraries.
+Standardizing Open Source Software (OSS) libraries.

-## Principles
+## Core Principles

-- Simple APIs
+- **User-Friendly APIs**: Prioritize simplicity for seamless integration.
-- Implement only essential features
+- **Essential Features Only**: Focus on what's truly necessary for developers.
-- Respect Developers
+- **Developer Respect**: Foster a culture of appreciation and support for all contributors.
-- Support Accessibility
+- **Commitment to Accessibility**: Ensure our tools are usable by everyone.
-- Beginner-Friendly (Providing mental models, explaining jargon in documents, etc.)
+- **Beginner-Friendly**: Provide clear mental models and explanations for technical jargon in our documentation.

-Please checkout our website [https://open-tech-foundation.pages.dev/](https://open-tech-foundation.pages.dev/) for more information including `Featured Projects`, `Blog Posts`, etc.
+For more information, including featured projects and blog posts, please visit our website: [Open Tech Foundation](https://open-tech-foundation.pages.dev/).